 We are a professional society whose mission is to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
 We seek to bring students, teachers and writers of history together for intellectual and social exchanges, which promote and assist historical research and publication by our members in a variety of ways.

 Undergraduate students must complete a minimum of 12 semester hours (4 courses) in History achieve a minimum GPA of 3.1 in History and a GPA of 3.0 or better overall.
+A maximum of 3 credit hours of online, transfer or AP credits may be applied to the 12 semester hour requirement.
+Membership is not limited to History majors.
 Eligible candidates must also be in the top 35% of their class.
 Students enrolled in an online program are not eligible.
-Membership is not limited to History majors.

 At our induction ceremony, you will receive an official certificate from Phi Alpha Theta's International Headquarters validating your membership A year's subscription to The Historian, a distinguished historical quarterly, is included.
 You will then become eligible to apply for prizes, awards, and scholarships available to members only.
 This distinction will also be noted on your transcript.

 To learn more about Phi Alpha Theta, visit www.phialphatheta.org.